Who Validates Your Process?

 - Sonic is involved in hundreds of different applications within a year, therefore, it would not be feasible for us to develop the same expertise as our clients in any one application.

 - Sonic wants our customers to make the decision of whether or not our custom designed equipment is best for their application.

 - Sonic wants to be sure we are able to design a system that both Sonic and the customer agree can meet the product and processing goals.

 In most cases, if the Sonolator homogenizer or TechBlend blending system works for an application it is obvious and the improvement in either or both product quality and process efficiencies is great.
 In fact, the improvement is often significant enough to justify the capital expense involved in purchasing the new custom designed equipment.

 In an effort to make the equipment decision easier we open our lab for testing.
-The lab time is complimentary, the only cost to our clients is the shipping to/from our location in Stratford, CT.
-Because the equipment we build is custom designed to a particular application we don’t try to fit a particular application into a standard model, but rather want to test the application to determine proof of concept and the best design.
+Since the equipment we build is custom designed to a particular application we don’t try to fit a particular application into a standard model, but rather want to test the application to determine proof of concept and the best design.
 At Sonic the design is built to the application and preferences of the customer.
 Lab testing also gives us the opportunity to better understand the inputs and their pumping requirements.
 Custom mixing and blending skid designs allow Sonic to choose the best pump and other components for a particular input.
 For example, when designing for hand sanitizer production we often combine progressive cavity pumps with tri-plex plunger pumps.